ElectricalGang

 An insulator between the transformer oil and its element and the earth acts as a means of extinguishing the arc.
 The top of the oil is filled with air into a tank that acts as a pad to handle the oil transferred to the gas formation in the area of the arc.

 It absorbs the mechanical shock of the increasing speed of the oil.
-In this breaker, the oil tank will be bolted to prevent vibration while interrupting due to high current.
+In this breaker, the oil tank will be bolted to prevent vibration while interrupting due to high currents.
 This includes a gas outlet fitted to the tank cover.

 Working Principle of Oil Circuit Breaker:

-Under normal conditions, these contacts are connected to each other, and conduction of electric current becomes possible.
+Under normal conditions, these contacts are connected to each other, and the conduction of electric current becomes possible.
 When in the state of fault these contacts are separated from each other and an arc will strike between these contacts.

 This arc generates a lot of heat and evaporates the oil around it.
 So this unstable growth will move the oil violently around this arc surrounded by gas.
 When the distance between the arc static and rotating contact reaches a certain critical value, the arc current and the recovery are based on the recovery voltage.